witekrz/packer-ubuntu-proxmox-template/README.md

-# Packer ubuntu proxmox template
+# Packer ubuntu with docker and kubernetes dependencies proxmox template

 This repo has a packer template file to create a cloud init enabled ubuntu server 18.04 proxmox template.